-The research officers collected data on demographics, vital signs, management details including imaging and surgery, and details of any injury sustained.
+Research officers collected data on demographics, vital signs, management details including imaging and surgery, and details of any injury sustained.
 All injuries were coded according to the International Classification of Diseases version 10 (ICD-10).
-Based on these ICD-10 codes, we calculated the Injury Severity Score using the R package icdpicr26.
-For a convenience sample of patients we also extracted data from medical records, to be able to compare the distribution of this data with the distribution of data collected through direct observations.
+Based on these codes, we calculated the Injury Severity Score (ISS) using the R package icdpicr29.
+The ISS is a widely used measure of injury severity and ranges from 0 to 75, with a cut-off score of 16 often used to define major trauma and 75 representing unsurvivable trauma.
+We also collected data on potential outcomes for the full-scale trial, including 30-day and in-hospital mortality, complications and health related quality of life (assessed using the EQ-5D-3L).
+We did not calculate an EQ-5D-3L index score, because no Indian value set is currently available30.
+We also attempted to collect data on cause of death.
+A list of variables is available in Supplementary Table S2.

-Patient and public involvement
+Patient and Public Involvement

-We conducted community consultations to collect inputs from patients, their caregivers, patient groups, and resident doctors to be used in the selection of outcome measures and implementation of the full-scale trial.
-The results of these consultations are published separately27.
+We conducted community consultations with patients, their caregivers, patient groups, and resident doctors to inform the selection of outcome measures and implementation of the full-scale trial.
+Results of these consultations are published separately31.
+We initially planned to distribute periodic surveys to residents and follow them up 30 days after training, but this was later changed to end-of-study interviews to allow for richer data (not published).

-Data monitoring
+Data Monitoring

-We conducted weekly online meetings to monitor the study and data collection.
-We conducted one interim analysis approximately halfway through the study, and decided to complete the study as residents and patients were consenting to be included in the study and key variables including mortality outcomes could be collected.
-We did not use a data monitoring committee.
+Weekly online meetings were held to monitor study progress and data collection.
+One interim analysis was conducted approximately halfway through the study, and it was decided to complete the study, as residents and patients were consenting to be included in the study and key variables including mortality, could be collected.
+A formal data monitoring committee was not used.

 Statistical Methods

-We used the R version 4.4.1 (2024-06-14) Statistical Software for all analyses28.
-We analysed all data using descriptive statistics and did not perform any formal hypothesis tests29.
-Quantitative variables are summarised as median and interquartile range.
+All analyses were conducted using R version 4.5.0 (2025-04-11) statistical software32.
+Feasibility outcomes and other data were analysed using descriptive statistics and no formal hypothesis testing was performed.
+Initially, we planned to analyse feasibility outcomes at both the overall and individual cluster levels, but the sample sizes in individual clusters were too small to generate meaningful results.
+Quantitative variables are summarised as medians and interquartile ranges.
 Qualitative variables are presented as absolute numbers and percentages.
-We used an empty generalised linear mixed model to estimate the intracluster correlation coefficient.

-We compared patients outcomes in all possible combinations of trial arms.
-In each combination we compared both differences in final values and differences in change from baseline.
-For the intervention arms the change from baseline was calculated as the difference between the one month period of data collection before the training was undertaken and the three month period after the training.
-For the control arm the data collection period was four months and the difference from baseline was calculated as the difference between the first one month and the following three months.

-Within each combination of trial arms we had planned to conduct subgroup analyses of men, women, blunt multisystem trauma, penetrating trauma, shock (systolic blood pressure ≤ 90 mmHg), severe traumatic brain injury, and elderly (≥65 years)30.
-These subgroups were however too small to allow for meaningful analyses, and are therefore reported descriptively.
-We calculated both absolute and relative differences for each comparison, along with 75, 85, and 95% confidence intervals.
-We used an empirical bootstrap procedure with 1000 draws to estimate these confidence intervals.

-In the interest of space, only the 95% confidence intervals are presented for all comparisons in Supplementary Tables.
-The remaining results are available from the corresponding author on request.
+Additional analyses performed according to the original protocol are available as additional online material33.

 Ethics and Dissemination

 We were granted research ethics approval from the institutional ethics committees at each participating hospital.
-For each participating hospital, the approvals were HBTMC/266/SURGERY for Dr R N Cooper Municipal General Hospital in Mumbai, IEC(II)/OUT/134/2022 for Seth GS Medical College and KEM Hospital in Mumbai, ICC/214/22/20/05/2022 for Lokmanya Tilak Municipal Medical College and General Hospital, CREC/2022/FEB/1(ii) for MEDICA Superspeciality Hospital in Kolkata, MC/KOL/IEC/NON-SPON/1217/11/21 for Medical College, Kolkata, NRSMC/IEC/93/2021 for Nilratan Sircar Medical College & Hospital in Kolkata, and finally IEC-03/2022-2332 for the Postgraduate Institute of Medical Education and Research, Chandigarh.
+For each hospital, the approvals were HBTMC/266/SURGERY for Dr R N Cooper Municipal General Hospital in Mumbai, IEC(II)/OUT/134/2022 for Seth GS Medical College and KEM Hospital in Mumbai, ICC/214/22/20/05/2022 for Lokmanya Tilak Municipal Medical College and General Hospital, CREC/2022/FEB/1(ii) for MEDICA Superspeciality Hospital in Kolkata, MC/KOL/IEC/NON-SPON/1217/11/21 for Medical College, Kolkata, NRSMC/IEC/93/2021 for Nilratan Sircar Medical College & Hospital in Kolkata, and finally IEC-03/2022-2332 for the Postgraduate Institute of Medical Education and Research, Chandigarh.

 Results